 Particles from burning fossil fuels may exist in the air for several weeks at a time and can travel miles.
 When we breathe, toxic particles invade the lungs and get carried into the bloodstream.
 The World Health Organization estimates that worldwide 1.6 million people die from lung cancer each year.
 In the US, heart disease, stroke, cancer and respiratory illnesses are among the leading causes of deaths, and toxins released through the combustion of coal are directly linked to these diseases.
 A United Nations organization has calculated that global climate change is already the cause of 400,000 premature deaths every single year; recent reports show that pollution kills three times as many people as AIDs, tuberculosis, and malaria combined.
 These health risks extend from our heavy reliance on fossil fuels.
 In 2017, 31.8% of energy came from natural gas, 28% from petroleum and 17.8% from coal, whereas energy produced by renewable energy was only 12.7%.
 Major users of electricity like the telecoms sector should be purchasing and demanding clean energy sources.

-The burning of fossil fuels harms public health and is a major contributor to premature deaths in our country.
+The burning of fossil fuels presents a significant environmental justice issue: harming public health and contributing to premature deaths in our country.
 Switching to renewable energies would decrease air pollution from energy sources and the risks associated with it.
 In identifying sectors which lag in clean energy use, the telecommunications industry stands out as a large entity with significant influence on the climate with its use of over 3 million megawatt hours (MWh) of energy usage, mostly from fossil fuels.
 This industry emits 16 million tons of CO2 every year from its heavy reliance on dirty energy.